kt-chan/pentaho-pdi-sdk-plugins.tutorial/Embedding.md

 2. Prepare the job.
 The definition of a PDI job is represented by a `JobMeta` object.
 You can load this object from a `.kjb` file, a PDI repository, or you can generate it dynamically.
 To query the declared parameters of the job definition use `listParameters()`.
 To set the assigned values use `setParameterValue()`.
 3. Execute the job.
 An executable `Job` object is derived from the `JobMeta` object that is passed in to the constructor.
 The `Job` object starts, and then executes in a separate thread.
 To wait for the job to complete, call `waitUntilFinished()`.
 4. Evaluate the job outcome.
 After the `Job` completes, you can access the result using `getResult()`.
 The `Result` object can be queried for success using `getResult()`.
 This method returns true on success and false on failure.
 To get more information, retrieve the job log lines.
-5. When the transformations have completed, it is best practice to call `KettleEnvironment.shutdown()` to ensure the proper shutdown of all kettle listeners.
+5. When the jobs have completed, it is best practice to call `KettleEnvironment.shutdown()` to ensure the proper shutdown of all kettle listeners.

 ### Building Transformations Dynamically